datalore92/RedditOpenAIBot/README.md

 # Reddit Solana Bot

-A Reddit bot that monitors cryptocurrency subreddits and responds to posts and comments about Solana and other crypto topics.
+A Reddit bot that monitors cryptocurrency subreddits and responds to posts and comments using AI-generated responses.

+## Features

+- Interactive curses-based UI for real-time monitoring
+- Multi-threaded response handling
+- Monitors multiple crypto subreddits simultaneously
+- Smart rate limiting and response timing
+- Moderator detection and bot avoidance
+- Comprehensive logging system
+- Configurable keywords and subreddits

 ## Setup

 1. Clone the repository
-2. Create a virtual environment: `python3 -m venv venv`
-3. Activate the virtual environment: `source venv/bin/activate`
-4. Install dependencies: `pip install -r requirements.txt`
+2. Run the setup script: `./setup.sh`
-5. Copy `.env.example` to `.env` and fill in your credentials
+3. Copy `.env.example` to `.env` and fill in your credentials
-6. Run the bot: `python bot.py`
+4. Run the bot: `python -m src.bot`

 ## Configuration